-2. Impact of sleep deprivation on long-term memory
+- The impact of sleep deprivation on declarative memory

-Paul Whitney, John Hinson and Amy T. Nusbaum
+Paul Whitney, John M. Hinson and Amy T. Nusbaum

-Glenn Gunzelmann, J. Lynn Caldwell and Stephen James
+Glenn Gunzelmann, Stephen James and J. Lynn Caldwell

 Sleep Deprivation and Cognition, Volume 247, the latest release in the Progress in Brain Research series, covers the effects of sleep deprivation, with this new release featuring sections on the Impact of sleep deprivation on long-term memory, Adolescent sleep restriction effects on cognition and mood, Self- regulation and social behavior during sleep deprivation, Experiential decision-making and the effects of sleep loss, Sleep deprivation and dynamic attentional control, a Pharmacogenetic approach to understanding sleep deprivation and cognition, Neuroimaging of functional connectivity in the sleep-deprived brain: what does it tell us?, and more.